-(c) Internal Roadways - The internal roadways for RV parks and campgrounds shall be built by the developer and, at a minimum, shall provide safe travel for the residents and emergency responders.
-The internal roadways must be a minimum of 24 feet wide for two-way streets and 12 feet wide for one-way streets.
-The internal roadways must be improved with a suitable hard surface such asphalt, concrete, limestone or other similar surface approved by the County Engineer.
+(c) Internal Roadways - The internal roadways for apartments, condominiums and townhomes shall be built by the developer and, at a minimum, shall provide safe travel for the residents and emergency responders.
+The internal roadways shall meet the requirements of the Baldwin County Commission Design Standards for New Road Construction.
 The internal roadways shall be maintained by the developer/owner and will not be maintained by Baldwin County.
 The following note shall be placed on the Final Site Plan: